Last updated: May 3, 2026

 Missouri Property Tax Credit Claim (MO-PTC)

-- Who can get it: The official form covers people in one of the program’s eligibility categories listed in the 2025 instructions, and you must also meet the current income limits.
+- Who can get it: You must fit one of the program’s age, disability, surviving-spouse, or disabled-veteran boxes and meet the current income rules.

 - How it helps: This is the closest thing Missouri has to a statewide senior property-tax rebate.
 Renters can qualify too, but not if the facility does not pay property tax.

 - How to apply: File Form MO-PTC if you are not required to file a Missouri income-tax return.
-If you do need to file a return, use Form MO-PTS with Form MO-1040.
-The current due date for the 2025 claim is April 15, 2026.
+If you do need to file a return, use MO-PTS filing options with Form MO-1040.
+The 2025 claim was due April 15, 2026, but late filing is allowed within the state’s three-year window.

-- What to gather: Paid real estate tax receipt or rent records, 1099s, W-2s, Social Security or Veterans Affairs letters, and the rent paperwork listed in the state FAQ and form instructions.
+- What to gather: Paid real estate tax receipt or rent records, 1099s, W-2s, Social Security or Veterans Affairs letters, and the rent paperwork listed in the state instructions.

 Real-world note: A common mistake is filing the wrong state form.
-The Department of Revenue says people who must file a Missouri income-tax return should use MO-PTS + MO-1040, not MO-PTC.
+People who must file a Missouri income-tax return should use MO-PTS + MO-1040, not Form MO-PTC.

 Local senior property-tax freeze credits

-- What it is: A local credit that generally covers the difference between your current homestead tax liability and your “initial credit year” or base year under Missouri law.
+- What it is: A local credit that generally covers the difference between your current homestead tax liability and your initial credit year or base year.

-- Who can get it: State law says an eligible taxpayer is a Missouri resident who is 62 or older, owns the homestead or has a legal or equitable interest in it, and is liable for the real estate taxes on that homestead, but local programs can add application rules, document rules, acreage rules, or value caps.
+- Who can get it: State law says an eligible taxpayer is a Missouri resident who is 62 or older, owns the homestead or has a legal or equitable interest in it, and is liable for the real estate taxes on that homestead.
+Local programs can still set application rules, document rules, acreage rules, and value caps.

 - How to apply: Contact your local office because counties and cities run their own programs.
-Use the State Tax Commission assessor directory and county collector directory to find the correct office.
+Use the assessor directory and county collector directory to find the correct office.

-- What to gather: Proof of age, proof of residency, deed or trust papers, parcel number, and sometimes extra papers if ownership is through a trust or other written instrument, as shown on the Boone, Clay, and Buchanan county pages.
+- What to gather: Proof of age, proof of residency, deed or trust papers, parcel number, and sometimes extra papers if ownership is through a trust or other written instrument.

 Why this matters: Two seniors with the same income can get very different answers depending on where they live.
 Missouri created the authority in state law, but your county or city decides the local process.